-Oregon's Percent for Art legislation guides the acquisition of the state's public art collection, which includes more than 2,400 works of art.
+Oregon's Percent for Art legislation guides the acquisition of the state's collection of art in public places, which includes more than 2,400 works of art.

 State public art program discussions began in 1975.
 Initial legislation applied solely to public construction budgets in Marion and Polk counties.
 In 1977, the program extended to state buildings in all Oregon counties, setting aside no less than one percent of funds for the acquisition of public-facing artwork in all state building construction plans with budgets over $100,000.

 Since then, the Percent for Art program has placed high-quality, accessible, and mostly permanent art in public places.
 The program remains dedicated to the enhancement of public environments and the improvement of the character and quality of state buildings.

 Percent for Art program artwork is selected and commissioned by selection committees composed of citizens representing the user agency, community members, arts professionals and a project architect.
 Oregon Arts Commission project managers facilitate the selection process and serve as non-voting chairs of committees.

 For each project, an Art Selection Committee evaluates possible styles, materials, locations and themes in order to select artwork appropriate for each building.
 Through shared discussion and a thorough review of proposals, the Art Selection Committee makes final selections of artists and works of art for the building.

 Artwork for the Percent for Art collection may be acquired in several ways: